marklogic/marklogic-kubernetes/README.md

 ## Pod Priorty

-Pods can be assigned priority that reflects the signifance of a pod compared to other pods.
-For detailed explanation, please refer [https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/)
+Pods can be assigned priority that reflects the significance of a pod compared to other pods.
+If a pod cannot be scheduled, the scheduler will attempt to evict lower-priority pods in order to free up resources and allow high-priority pods to be scheduled.
+Assigning priority to pods is important to make sure high-priority pods are not preempted and get the required resources.
+It is highly recommended to set a PriorityClass object with the highest possible value for MarkLogic Pods to ensure the availability of the database.
+For more details on Pod priority and PriorityClass, please refer [https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/)

-To add priority for pods, use the following the steps:
+To assign priority for pods, use the following the steps:

 1. Add a PriorityClass.
-Following is an example of PriorityClass:
+Following is an example of PriorityClass with a value of 1 million for MarkLogic pods:
 ```
 apiVersion: scheduling.k8s.io/v1
 kind: PriorityClass